redplane/VygSdk/Readme.md

     }

 ###  Issues report
-- Any issue report, please create it on github, please.
+- Any issue report, please create it on github.
-- Any code update, please make CR.